Deathslayer89/DTC_dataEngg/05batch/readme.md

 max_duration = df_with_duration.select(max("trip_duration_hours")).collect()[0][0]
 ```

-I found that the longest trip was 162.62 hours (about 6.8 days).
+I found that the longest trip was 162.62 hours, which is closest to 162 hours.

+### Question 5: User Interface Port

+Spark's User Interface dashboard runs on local port 4040 by default.

-### Question 6: Least Frequent Pickup Zone
+### Question 6: Least Frequent Pickup Location Zone

 I loaded the zone lookup table and joined it with the trip data to find zones with the fewest pickups: